beamable/UnrealSDK/Docs/docs/samples/discord-demo.md

       1. Replace the `DiscordAppId` in it with `Your App Id`.
       2. Regenerate project files.
 6. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_DiscordDemo`) project.
-7. Sign into your Beamable account and go to the `discord-demo` realm.
-      1. Hit `Apply to Build`.
-8. Open a bash terminal at the `BeamableUnreal` root directory.
-9. Guarantee Docker is open and running
-10. Run `dotnet beam deploy plan`.
-      1. This tells you details about the services you would deploy given your project's local state.
-11. Run `dotnet beam deploy release --latest-plan`.
-      1. This deploys the services outlined by the generated plan in the previous command.
-12. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.

 Now, you are ready to sign into a game using Discord.